voiser/telegram-for-robots/README.md

 ### use it!

+- telnet localhost 4001

-Connect to port 4001 to receive all incoming messages in JSON format and send tg commands (send messages, media, etc.)
+You will receive all incoming messages in JSON format.

-Connect to port 4002 to send tg commands in an interactive fashion.
+- (in telnet) msg user#xxxx Hi there!

+You can use any tg commands.
+Refer to https://github.com/vysheng/tg for a list of the available commands.